zuvaai/zdai-java/README.md

 - `ZUVA_URL`: the URL of the Zuva environment to connect to
 - `ZUVA_TOKEN`: your token for the Zuva environment
-- `ZUVA_DEMO_DOC`: the path to the demo document to analyze (defaults to "CANADAGOOS-F1Securiti-2152017.PDF" in the current working directoy)
+- `ZUVA_DEMO_DOC`: the path to the demo document to analyze (defaults to "CANADAGOOS-F1Securiti-2152017.PDF" in the current working directory)

 ## Exceptions